dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 1. Go to GoogleCloud **APIs & Services** and configure url and project (use test settings)
 2. Create and get Credentials -> choose **OAuth client ID** and then **Web application**
-3. Store cleintId and secretId in safe storage like local secrets (not directly in appsettings!)
+3. Store clientId and secretId in safe storage like local secrets (not directly in appsettings!)

 !
 Use Swagger !
 4. Call `/google/redirect` endpoint, and copy value from the `location` header.
-5. Paste header value to browser and log to google
+5. Paste header value to browser and log to Google
 6. Get the result token and use it to authenticate

 ## Proxy authorization